-In [15] this work is a comprehensive article that presents a new remote sensing data set aimed at cloud removal in multitemporal images.
+In [15] presents a new remote sensing data set aimed at cloud removal in multitemporal images.
 The authors start by highlighting the importance of remote sensing data in various applications, including land use and land cover classification, crop yield estimation, and urban planning.
 However, the presence of clouds in the images can significantly affect the accuracy of these applications.
 To address this issue, the authors introduce SEN12MS-CR-TS, a new data set that includes multimodal and multitemporal remote sensing data with and without clouds.

 In another work a model was proposed to remove the noise from the images and new pixels were generated using geometric median.
 This authors in [16] propose an API name SECloud Mask to regenerate pixel and fill the noise in the image with high quality pixels where noise can be cloud and cloud shadow.

 FMask[15] a tool kit and algorithm aimed to identify cloud, cloud shadow and snow in satellite images.
-The toolkit was released in 2015 which has been improved over the period of time with latest release of FMask 4.0.
+The toolkit was released in 2015 which has been improved over the period with latest release of FMask 4.0.
 The tool is made for Landsat 4-8 and sentinel 2 satellite images.
 The model uses Haze Optimized Transformation (HOT) for prediction of cloud and snow in images.
 The tool is used to define Normalized Difference Snow Index (NDSI) and Normalized Difference Cloud Index (NDCI).

-In this generation of artificial intelligence various work are been proposed using deep learning and neural networks.
+In this generation of artificial intelligence various work are being proposed using deep learning and neural networks.
 Various trained machine learning models are be produced using deep learning, artificial neural network, CNN, RNN and many more.
 In [18] a similar work in presented for cloud detection and removal from sentinel-2 images using deep neural network.
 The work showcases collection of huge satellite data and training the data for cloud detection using deep RNN which is neural network with large number of hidden layers and neurons.
 The work is useful to detect and remove cloud from image and regenerate the removed pixels using optical representation of near land structure.

-Another work using deep CNN [21] is been presented in a tool called Deep-gaofill.
-The tool is a image gap filling model using deep convolutional neural network which is trained for filling the pixels in radar images.
+Another work using deep CNN [21] resulted in a tool called Deep-gaofill.
+The tool is an image gap filling model using deep convolutional neural network which is trained for filling the pixels in radar images.
 This work is just a demo since it is not trained with huge dataset.

 CloudFCN [22] is a CNN based detection machine learning model for any raster images.
-The model is aimed to identify thing and thick cluster of cloud and its shadow over the area.
+The model identifies thick clusters of cloud and their shadow over the area.
 The model is trained with Landsat and sentinel images for training purpose.
 The work uses RGB band images for training purpose.
 The work is compared with SVM , PCA and single-pixel neural networks (NNs) [39,40,41]

-Similar work for cloud detection using fully convolutional network [23, 25] is proposed and used in tool named Cloud-Net and Ukiscsmask for cloud detection.
-Ukiscsmask is trained using Landsat OLI dataset over U-Net CNN model for cloud detection the work is an extension of existing work where this model extends the cloud classification to five classes (“shadow”, “cloud”, “water”, “land” and “snow/ice”).
+Similar work for cloud detection using fully convolutional network [23, 25] is proposed and used in tools named Cloud-Net and Ukiscsmask.
+Ukiscsmask is trained using Landsat OLI dataset over a U-Net CNN model for cloud detection the work is an extension of existing work where this model extends the cloud classification to five classes (“shadow”, “cloud”, “water”, “land” and “snow/ice”).
 Where prior to this only 3 classes exists (Cloud, land , no cloud).